aish2997/blog-website/README.md

 A blog platform built with Next.js (Frontend), FastAPI (Backend), and GCP (Infrastructure).

-## Development Setup

-### 1. Setting up the Github Actions Service Account in Cloud Console
+## 1. Setting up the Github Actions Service Account in Cloud Console

 You can create the service account and assign the specified roles using the `gcloud` CLI.
 Here's how to do it step-by-step: